Photo Credit: iStockPhoto/deepblue4you

 Do not leave anything behind.

 If you have any licensed software programs installed, you’ll need to uninstall them.
-Licensed software includes programs like Adobe Creative Cloud, Microsoft Office Suite, Quickbooks, etc.
+Licensed software includes programs like Adobe Express video designer, Microsoft Office Suite, Quickbooks, etc.

 Most antivirus software also falls into this realm.